-Formaldehyde is most effective at ridding fish of common parasitic protozoan Black Spot, Clownfish, and White Spot marine ich infestations, as well as flukes, lice, and fungal diseases that both fresh and saltwater fishes can contract.
-Although a toxic chemical that is hazardous in its pure form, by purchasing and using a standard over-the-counter "formalin" product, typically a 37% solution of formaldehyde diluted with water, it's rather easy to treat ich diseased fish.
+Formaldehyde is most effective at ridding fish of some common parasitic protozoan, such as Clownfish disease (Brooklynella), and Cryptocaryon (White Spot) marine ich infestations, as well as flukes, lice, and fungal diseases that both fresh and saltwater fishes can contract.
+Although formaldehyde is a toxic chemical that is hazardous in its pure form, a 37% solution of formaldehyde diluted with water (formalin) is available commercially through pet stores to treat diseased fish.
+It must still be handled carefully as it is toxic if ingested or gets onto the skin.

 - Set up a quarantine tank, providing it with vigorous aeration.
-Even though hyposalinity does not cure ich infestations, lowering the specific gravity of the QT water to about 1.010 ppm can help to keep any possible new free-swimming organisms from reinfecting the fish.
+Even though hyposalinity does not cure parasitic infestations, lowering the specific gravity of the QT water to about 1.010 can help to keep any possible new free-swimming organisms from reinfecting the fish.

 - Prepare a container with treatment water, mixed per the directions on a manufacturer's formalin product.
-Include vigorous aeration of the treatment water, such as inserting an air stone.
-Because harmful ammonia can build-up in the water during treatment, it is recommended to add AmQuel to avoid complications that can occur from ammonia burn.
+Include vigorous aeration of the treatment water, such as inserting an air stone, because formalin will decrease the oxygen in the water.
+Harmful ammonia can also build-up in the water during treatment, so it is recommended to add AmQuel or similar ammonia neutralizing products to avoid complications that can occur from ammonia burn.

 - When all is ready, place the fish into the formalin treatment container, proceeding per the instructions for the formalin product you are using, and by referencing the dip and bath timing and other important tips below.

-- Once the treatment is finished, depending on the stress level of any particular fish at this time, give each a quick 30-second, one or two-minute dip in the second container of water, and then place them into the QT.
+- Once the treatment is finished, depending on the stress level of any particular fish at this time, give each a quick 30-second to two-minute dip in the second container of water, and then place them into the QT.

-- All fish should remain in the QT for at least 4 weeks, and during the quarantine period, you should continue treatment with formalin as instructed.
+- All fish should remain in the QT for at least 4 weeks, and during the quarantine period, you should continue treatment with formalin as instructed on the package label.
 You should also treat preventatively for potential secondary bacterial infections with an appropriate antibiotic or antibacterial medication.
 Make certain to leave the main aquarium void of fish.
 This will allow the protozoa to run their life cycle and die off, and prevent reinfestation.

 - Dip Timing Tip: Fish in the advanced stage of this disease will already be very weak and stressed, and most likely on the verge of dying.
 An animal in this condition may only be able to tolerate a full-strength treatment for a few minutes, not at all, or might die during the procedure.
 If this is a concern, by diluting down the recommended formalin dosage for treatment, an extremely ill fish might hold up better as well as withstand longer exposure time.